-Please complete in BLOCK CAPITALS and retue explain what action will be taken. rn to the Headteacher who will acknowle dge receipt and
+Please complete in BLOCK CAPITALS and return to the Headteacher who will acknowledge receipt and explain what action will be taken.

 Your name

 Student's name

 Your relationship to the student

 Address

 Postcode

 Contact telephone number (1)

 Contact telephone number (2)

 Please give details of your complaint below

 What action, if any, have you already taken to try and resolve your complaint?
-(To whom did you speak to and what was the response?)
+(To whom did

+you speak to and what was the response?)

-What actions do you feel might resolve the problem at this stage?
+What actions do you feel might resolve the pro blem at this stage?

-·

 Are you attaching any paperwork?
-YES / NO
+YES/NO

 If so, please give details.

 Signature: Date:

-For Official use only

-Date acknowledgement sent Complaint resolved at which stage

-Acknowledgement sent by Complaint recorded in school records

-Complaint referred to

-Complaint referred on (date)
+Date acknowledgement sent Complaint resolved at which stage Acknowledgement sent by Complaint recorded in school records Complaint referred to Complaint referred on (date)